Man, who served 23 years for rape, murder, won't face retrial

-NEW ORLEANS – A man who served 23 years in prison on rape and murder convictions that were thrown out by an appeals court judge late in 2015 has been cleared after the Orleans District Attorney’s Office dropped all charges, saying it would be too difficult to retry the decades-old case.
+NEW ORLEANS – A man who served 23 years in prison on rape and murder convictions that were thrown out on appeal in 2015 was cleared Thursday after the Orleans District Attorney’s Office dropped all charges, saying it would be too difficult to retry the decades-old case.

+Ever since Robert Jones was released in November 2015 into the waiting arms of children he helped raise through prison phones calls, prosecutors had vowed to put Jones back on trial, despite new evidence strongly pointing to another man as the perpetrator.

+Jones’ family and friends broke the silence of the courtroom with tears of joy, then applause, as Judge Jerome Winsberg accepted the decision by prosecutors to drop the case.

+As Jones emerged from the courthouse, he declared, “I can’t find the words.
+It's a beautiful day though.
+Today is a beautiful day.”

+Denise Spencer, Jones’ aunt, said, “Robert has been through so much.
+But whenever there was a disappointment, he said, “Don’t worry about it.
+Although it looks bad, it’s like picking at a brick wall.
+Chipping it, chipping it.
+And one day, this wall is going to fall.’
+Well, the wall finally fell.”

-Robert Jones was released from Angola in November, 2015 after an appeals court ruled that prosecutors had withheld critical evidence in the trial in the early '90s.
+Jones’ case was re-opened after an appeals court ruled that prosecutors had withheld critical evidence in the trial in 1996.
+Attorneys and investigators with Innocence Project New Orleans then proceeded to build an appeal that they said showed tainted identification, poor representation, deep reservations by case detectives and “intentional misconduct” by prosecutors.

+“The evidence withheld in this case is a series of police reports, witness statements and, really, a mound of police documentation,” said IPNO Director Emily Maw in a previous summary of the case.
+“The state failed him.
+And his attorney failed him.
+Utterly and completely.”

+Hammond Police Chief James Stewart was of the NOPD case detectives who investigated Jones.
+In response to the dismissal of the case, he said, “That was the right call on that.”

+“When you look at this case, you see that it was a total system failure,” Scheck said from the courthouse steps after the dismissal.
+“We started with the original sin of the case, which is that Robert never should have been indicted.”

-While Jones' legal team and supporters considered the dismissal of the case a clear exoneration, a spokesman for Cannizzaro rejected that language, stating, "in the opinion of the District Attorney, today's proceedings did not exonerate Robert Jones."
+While Jones' legal team and supporters considered the dismissal a clear exoneration, a spokesman for Cannizzaro rejected that language, stating, “In the opinion of the District Attorney, today's proceedings did not exonerate Robert Jones.”

 “It is difficult to retry any case that is more than two decades old.
-The office, unfortunately, has concluded that it cannot at this time retry a complex case such as this,” said a statement from Assistant District Attorney Christopher Bowman.
+The office, unfortunately, has concluded that it cannot at this time retry a complex case such as this,” spokesman Christopher Bowman wrote in a statement.

-“Given the current epidemic level of violent crime in New Orleans, it is difficult for a systemically underfunded law enforcement agency such as the Orleans Parish District Attorney’s office to not only keep up with its current prosecutorial demands, but to also retry a more than 20-yearold case in which a defendant has been granted a new trial on account of something that occurred long before the current administration.”

-Bowman said the victim is still certain that Jones was her attacker.
+“To this day, the victim is certain that the defendant was her attacker,” the statement continued.
+“If the District Attorney has any regrets about this case, it is that he is unable to provide a full measure of closure to a strong and heroic woman who suffered a brutal violation.
+If there is a real tragedy here, then that is it.”

 Jones, who turned 44 today, was brought to trial during the tenure of former District Attorney Harry Connick, whose 30-year career as DA has been marred by a number of guilty verdicts reversed due to withheld evidence by his office.